 We switched to a renewable energy supplier years ago, are you saying I should now choose a different provider?

 Not at all!
 If you’ve switched to a 100% renewable electricity provider already that’s great.
-However, if you are considering switching to a different provider you are also very welcome to join the Big Church Switch and see if you can get a better deal.
+However, if you are considering switching to a different provider you are also very welcome to use the Big Church Switch and see if you can get a better deal.
 You aren’t making a commitment until you see the final deal, so you have nothing to lose.